gonzalo-munillag/Cloud_Development_Portfolio/Capstone_Project/README.md

 	kubectl set image deployment/app-date-todos uapp-date-todos=lomuga/app-date-todos:v2 --record=true

 Yes I found a typo in my deployment file :D "uapp".
-But that is the name of the container
+But that is the name of the container, so no problem

 ![12](Images/12.png)

 ![13](Images/13.png)

-7. Troubleshooting

-Run the following command to get the list of pods.

-	kubectl get pods -n amazon-cloudwatch

-Run the following command and check the events at the bottom of the output.

-	kubectl describe pod pod-name -n amazon-cloudwatch

-Run the following command to check the logs.

-	kubectl logs pod-name  -n amazon-cloudwatch

 ## User testing